amazon-braket/amazon-braket-sdk-python/README.md

 tox -e unit-tests
 ```

-You can also pass in various pytest arguments `tox -e integ-tests -- your-arguments` to run selected tests.
+You can also pass in various pytest arguments `tox -e unit-tests -- your-arguments` to run selected tests.
 For more information, please see [pytest usage](https://docs.pytest.org/en/stable/usage.html).

 To run linters and doc generators and unit tests